 Georgia is a comparative fault state, which requires victims to demonstrate how the person responsible for the accident is to blame.
 A victim can receive some amount of compensation as long as he is less than 50 percent at fault for the accident.

 If you or someone you love suffered injuries in a rear-end collision, you may be entitled to compensation.
-Contact the Atlanta car accident lawyers at Rechtman & Spevak at 888-522-7798 today to learn more about your rights in Georgia and what kind of award you may be able to obtain.
+Contact the Atlanta car accident lawyers at Rechtman & Spevak today to learn more about your rights in Georgia and what kind of award you may be able to obtain.